CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 ***Flag 8***

 My team finished this CTF challenge in second place — successfully locating all eight flags, fifteen minutes after the first place team finished.
 I contributed by finding three flags — 2, 4, and 8.
-The [flag capturing](#Capturing-the-Flags) section, included below, covers the steps my team took to acquire these flags.
+The [flag capturing](#Capturing-the-Flags) section, included below, expands on the steps my team took to acquire these flags.

 ## Equipment and Tools